-Innovation as a term is quoted in many diverse situations and work groups.
+Innovation as a term is quoted in many diverse situations and workgroups.
 Another related term is Invention.
-While the dictionary meanings may be related, there also exists some differences between the two according to me.
+While the dictionary meanings may be related, there also exist some differences between the two.

-I believe Product Invention is a fortuitous event and requires large Research and Development Teams.
-Even with big teams, Invention of a new product is not generally guaranteed.
+I believe product invention (or innovative invention) is a fortuitous event and requires large Research and Development Teams.
+Even with big teams, the Invention of a new product is not generally guaranteed.

-Few examples of Product Inventions would be a Personal Computer, a Mobile, an Alarm Clock, a Spreadsheet software, Bluetooth speakers, e-commerce
+A few examples of product inventions would be a Personal Computer, a Mobile, an Alarm Clock, a Spreadsheet software, Bluetooth speakers, and e-commerce.

 Product Innovation is a fortuitous event as well and may require smaller Research and Development Teams to start with although it should not be generalized.